bhcrane91/ProjectEuler/README.md

 used to solve each question.
 The table below shows the status of solution for each problem.

-Note: My original solutions in python are in the `solutions` directory, I am currently working on reforamtting my solutions in the `problems` directory in the afforementioned languages along with explanations.
+NOTE: My original solutions in python are in the `solutions` directory, I am currently working on reforamtting my solutions in the `problems` directory in the afforementioned languages along with explanations.